 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

-We have created some short videos showing how we teach addition, subtraction, multiplication and division so that parents can help at home.
+Across the year, we are going to produce some short videos showing how we teach addition, subtraction, multiplication and division so that parents can help at home.

 Videos coming soon...